johnpancoast/scala-test-url-titles/README.md

 # A Test of My Scala Skills

-A test of my scala skills; a project to get URL titles.
+A test of my scala skills for an interview test; a simple project to get site titles by URL.

 ## Test Details